 We’re all guilty of it.
 Curiosity gets the best of us and we start Googling our own business.
-But have you considered the negative implications this could have on your search results?
+But have you considered the negative implications this could have on your Google search results?
 On all of that hard work you’ve put into SEO?

 Here’s what to expect when you Google your own business (and why you should stop doing it, pronto):

 SEO is an ongoing investment.
 It’s not a “one-and-done” project, but quite the opposite.
 The algorithm changes daily, if not hourly, which means patience is essential to the world of SEO.
 Almost everything you do on your website, blog and social handles affects your SEO rankings, and it takes a lot of good content built up over time to see results in your Google rankings.